e2jk/delimited2fixedwidth/README.md

   * Decimal numbers get sent as "cents" instead of "dollars", rounded to the nearest cent. (yeah, weird explanation -- better have a look at the example...).
 Also padded with `0`s added to the left.
   * Example: "`123.458`" becomes "`00012346`" if a length of 8 is defined
 * Date (DD/MM/YYYY to YYYYMMDD)
-  * A date sent as input format "day/month/year" becomes (without spaces ) "year month day"
+  * A date sent as input format "day/month/year" becomes (without spaces ) "year month day".
+Day and month can omit the leading 0, if need be.
   * Example: "`21/06/2020`" becomes "`20200621`" if a length of 8 is defined
 * Date (MM/DD/YYYY to YYYYMMDD)
-  * A date sent as input format "month/day/year" becomes (without spaces ) "year month day"
+  * A date sent as input format "month/day/year" becomes (without spaces ) "year month day".
+Day and month can omit the leading 0, if need be.
   * Example: "`06/21/2020`" becomes "`20200621`" if a length of 8 is defined
 * Time
   A time sent as hour:minutes (with or without colon in the input data) will be sent out without the colon